clamsproject/app-barsdetection/README.md

 ### Using docker

 We provide a [`Dockerfile`](Dockerfile).
 If you want to run the SMPTE bar detector as a docker container (not worrying about dependencies), build an image from the `Dockerfile` and run it with the target directory mounted to `/data`.
 Just MAKE SURE that target directory is writable by others (`chmod o+w $TARGET_DIR`).
 For example,

 ```bash
 chmod -R o+w data_dir && docker build . -t bar_detector && docker run --rm -p 5000:5000 -v data_dir:/data bar_detector
 ```

 This will run the bar detector on port 5000.

+#### Prebuilt image

+A [prebuilt docker image](https://github.com/clamsproject/app-barsdetection/pkgs/container/app-barsdetection) is also available at `ghcr.io/clamsproject/app-barsdetection`

+## Usage

 The video files should be in a directory named `video` in the data_dir directory.

 The bar detector can be applied to an mmif from the terminal with the following command.
 `curl -X PUT -d @path/to/mmif/file http://0.0.0.0:5000`

 Where the mmif file contains a video document with a location specified relative to the docker mount location: